top of page

 DNS Spoofing

-DNS spoofing involves introducing false DNS records into the cache.
-If successful, this can lead to users being redirected to malicious websites.
+DNS spoofing involves introducing false DNS records into the DNS resolver’s cache.
+On successful poisoning of the DNS cache, users can be redirected to malicious websites.
 Ensuring the integrity of the cached data is essential to preventing DNS spoofing attacks.

 DNS Weaknesses and Vulnerabilities